mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/index.md

 ### Edit an attached cluster

-For an Attached cluster you can only edit labels that are assigned to it.
+For an attached cluster, you can only edit labels that are assigned to it.

 ![Edit an Attached Cluster](/dkp/kommander/1.3/img/edit-cluster-attached-1-1-0.png)

 ### Edit a managed cluster

-For a Managed cluster you can edit its name, Kubernetes version, labels, cloud provider tags, and its node pools.
+For a managed cluster, you can edit its name, Kubernetes version, labels, cloud provider tags, and its node pools.

 ![Edit a Cluster Form](/dkp/kommander/1.3/img/edit-cluster-form-name-1-1-0.png)